finbourne/lusid-sdk-python/sdk/docs/CustomEntitiesApi.md

 # **list_custom_entities**
 > PagedResourceListOfCustomEntityResponse list_custom_entities(entity_type, effective_at=effective_at, as_at=as_at, limit=limit, filter=filter, sort_by=sort_by, page=page, related_entity_property_keys=related_entity_property_keys, relationship_definition_ids=relationship_definition_ids)

-[EARLY ACCESS] ListCustomEntities: List Custom Entities of the specified entityType.
+ListCustomEntities: List Custom Entities of the specified entityType.

 List all the Custom Entities matching particular criteria.